titaniumnetwork-dev/Ultraviolet-App/README.md

 <h1 align="center">Ultraviolet-App</h1>

+> [!CAUTION]
+> Please note that this project isn't really maintained anymore before making issues!
+It has been superseded by [Scramjet](https://github.com/MercuryWorkshop/scramjet).
+An example application setup can be found [here](https://github.com/MercuryWorkshop/Scramjet-App).

 The deployable all-in-one bundle for [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet), a highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers and more!

 ## Deployment